jh3y/jhey.dev/developer-notes.md

 - Cards
 - Tags by relation
 - Banner backup image for motion...
+- Set up SEO for each page inside Sanity - Meta Descriptions in schema and fix title inside Layout
+- Post footers...

 ## TODO::
 - Tabs
-- Set up SEO for each page inside Sanity - Meta Descriptions in schema and fix title inside Layout
 - Deploy CMS
 - Pages
   - about - Include sig and some way to show demos?